-This is an advanced course requiring a high level of mathematical maturity.
-It is expected that students will have taken prior courses on algorithms and complexity.
+This is a mathematical course that with several definitions, theorems and proofs.
+It is expected that students will have some familiarity with probability, algorithms, and basic complexity.
 A formal course on Machine Learning is not required, however, students are more likely to appreciate the contents of the course if they have some familiarity with machine learning.

 Pre-requisitesThere are no hard pre-requisites for this course.
-However, if you have not taken a majority of the following courses at Oxford (or their equivalents elsewhere), you are likely to find the course very challenging.
+However, it would be helpful if you have taken a majority of the following courses at Oxford (or their equivalents elsewhere).
+You may need to do some extra reading to fill in gaps.

 Who should take this course?

-This course is open to Part C students in Computer Science, Computer Science and Philosophy, Mathematics and Computer Science, and Mathematics and Philosophy, as well as MSc and DPhil students in Computer Science.
+This course is open to Part C students in Computer Science, Computer Science and Philosophy, Mathematics and Computer Science, and Mathematics and Philosophy, as well as students enrolled in MSc in Advanced Computer Science, MSc in Mathematics and Foundations of Computer Science (MFoCS), and DPhil in Computer Science.
 This course covers fundamental algorithmic, computational and mathematical ideas behind machine learning.
-Part C students in Mathematics and Computer Science may also be interested in Algorithmic Foundations of Machine Learning (new version in HT2022) and C6.5 Theories of Deep Learning which will suitably complement material taught in this course.
-Students interested in practical applications should consider other more applied courses such as Machine Learning or Advanced Topics in Machine Learning.
+Part C students in Mathematics and Computer Science may also be interested in Algorithmic Foundations of Machine Learning and C6.5 Theories of Deep Learning which will suitably complement material taught in this course.
+Students interested in practical applications should consider other more applied courses such as Machine Learning or Geometric Deep Learning.